 Leading up to the completion of the new Brookswood-Fernridge Community Plan the investor and developer community had confidence in the Brookswood market, anticipating the adoption of the new community plan would finally provide certainty regarding future land use and allow development to move ahead in a timely manner.
 While the new community plan confirmed land use, the introduction of a requirement for 4 new neighbourhood plans, outlining new schools, parks, and storm water detention ponds as prerequisites to development, has substantially increased the timeline to development.
 The resulting shift in sentiment from buyers has slowed the rapid increase in land values in Brookswood-Fernridge that we had been experiencing in 2017.
 There are, however, still a few areas in high demand.

-We have analyzed the current development applications in Brookswood and mapped out (in green on the adjacent map) the regions with the highest concentrations of development applications as these areas will experience the most development activity in the next 12-18 months.
+We have analyzed the current development applications in Brookswood and mapped out the regions with the highest concentrations of development applications (in green on the below map) as these areas will experience the most development activity in the next 12-18 months.
 The red and yellow highlighted regions represent high concentrations of recent residential development land sales.
 As development typically follows behind high concentrations of transactions, this provides insight into where we can expect to see the next wave of development applications.